super-zhaoyi/MyVARGPT/README.md

 bash run_scripts/run_eval_vargpt_v1_1_edit.sh
 ```
 ### Citation
-To cite the paper and model (VARGPT-v1.1 coming soon), please use the below:
+To cite the paper and model, please use the below:
 ```
 @misc{zhuang2025vargptunifiedunderstandinggeneration,
       title={VARGPT: Unified Understanding and Generation in a Visual Autoregressive Multimodal Large Language Model},